 Gotcha #3: Elastic load balancer health check does not set host header

-ALLOWED_HOSTS setting requires you to whitelist host names that will be allowed.
-The problem is, elastic load balancer health check does not set host names when it makes requests.
-It instead connects directly to the private ip address of your instance, and therefore the HOST header is the private ip address of your instance.
+ALLOWED_HOSTS requires you to whitelist host names that will be allowed.
+The problem is, elastic load balancer health check does not set hostnames when it makes requests.
+It instead connects directly to the private IP address of your instance, and therefore the HOST header is the private IP address of your instance.

 There are several not-so-optimal solutions to the problem

 Use TCP/IP based health check – this just checks if port 80 is up.
-This has the same problem – if Django isn’t work, health check will not report a failure
+This has the same problem – if Django doesn’t work, health check will not report a failure

 Depending on your situation, this may be more work than you care about – in which case you can simply set ALLOWED_HOSTS to [‘*’].